-In addition to coding the Level 3 experience, 'contextual information' is required to clarify the detail of the experience.
+In addition to coding the Level 3 Experience, 'contextual information' is required to clarify the detail of the experience.
 For example, the contextual information could be the time at which the experience occurred or an estimation of the crowd density when the experience occurred.
-As noted earlier crowd density estimations are provided by the participant during the semi-structured component of the interview using a specially devised Fruin based tool.
+As noted earlier, crowd density estimations are provided by the participant during the semi-structured component of the interview using a specially devised Fruin based tool.
 The time at which an experience occurred is represented within HEED in several ways.
-It can be the actual time if explicitly provided by the participant, an estimated time based on proximity to key global times (such as impact of WTC2) provided by the participant during the semi-structured component of the interview or a time interval estimated by the research team based on the evidence provided within the transcript.
+It can be actual or estimated times provided explicitly by the participant during the interview or a time interval estimated by the research team based on the evidence provided within the transcript.